mvolkmann/blog/src/htmx.md

 that adds support for new HTML attributes.
 These attributes enable many things including:

-- Specific interactions (ex. click) with any HTML element can trigger an HTTP request using any verb (GET, POST, PUT, PATCH, or DELETE).
+These HTML attributes enable responding to specific interactions (ex. click) with any HTML element by sending HTTP request using any verb (GET, POST, PUT, PATCH, or DELETE).
-- The response from an HTTP request should contain HTML.
+The response from these HTTP must contain HTML.
-- The returned HTML can replace an existing DOM element or be inserted relative to an existing DOM element.
+This HTML can replace an existing DOM element or be inserted relative to an existing DOM element.

-- The server that responds to the HTTP requests can be implemented using any programming language and any server framework.
+The server that responds to the HTTP requests can be implemented using any programming language and server framework.

+HTMX was created by {% aTargetBlank "https://bigsky.software/cv/", "Carson Gross" %}.
+He is a principal software engineer at
+{% aTargetBlank "https://bigsky.software/", "Big Sky Software" %}
+and a part-time CS instructor at Montana State University.

+The first version of HTMX was released in May, 2020.
+The 1.0 version was released in November, 2020.

+The predecessor of HTMX, also created by Carson Gross, is {% aTargetBlank "https://intercoolerjs.org", "intercooler.js" %}.
+The first version of intercooler.js was released in April, 2014, so Carson was been working on the approach of simplifying web development by adding attributes to HTML for a long time.

 The HTMX approach is based on "Hypermedia As The Engine Of Application State" ({% aTargetBlank "https://htmx.org/essays/hateoas/", "HATEOAS" %})